neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 Copies files from the archive to the sync destination, including the header so that the files can be ingested at the remote site.

+## Service Description

+The sync service copies files from the archive storage to sync storage.

+When running, sync reads messages from the "mapping_stream" RabbitMQ queue.
+For each message, these steps are taken (if not otherwise noted, errors halts progress, the message is Nack'ed, and the service moves on to the next message):

+1. The message is validated as valid JSON that matches the "dataset-mapping" schema.
+If the message can’t be validated it is sent to the error queue for later analysis.
+2. Checks where the dataset is created by comparing the center prefix on the dataset ID, if it is a remote ID processing stops.
+3. For each stable ID in the dataset the following is performed:
+   1. The archive file path and file size is fetched from the database.
+   2. The file size on disk is requested from the storage system.
+   3. A file reader is created for the archive storage file, and a file writer is created for the sync storage file.
+      1. The header is read from the database.
+      2. The header is decrypted.
+      3. The header is reencrypted with the destinations public key.
+      4. The header is written to the sync file writer.
+   4. The file data is copied from the archive file reader to the sync file writer.
+4. Once all files have been copied to the destination a JSON struct is created acording to `file-sync` schema.
+5. A POST message is sent to the remote api host with the JSON data.
+6. The message is Ack'ed.

+## Communication

+- Sync reads messages from one rabbitmq stream (`mapping_stream`)
+- Sync reads file information and headers from the database and can not be started without a database connection.
+- Sync re-encrypts the header with the receiving end's public key.
+- Sync reads data from archive storage and writes data to sync destination storage with the re-encrypted headers attached.

 ## Configuration

 There are a number of options that can be set for the sync service.